British Raj: 1858–1880: Railways, canals, Famine Code

 The Agra canal (c.
 1873), a year from completion, was closed to navigation in 1904 to increase irrigation during a famine.

 Lord Ripon, the Liberal Viceroy of India, who instituted the Famine Code.
 1880.

 In the second half of the 19th century, both the direct administration of India by the British crown and the technological change ushered in by the industrial revolution had the effect of closely intertwining the economies of India and Great Britain.
-In fact, many of the major changes in transport and communications (that are typically associated with Crown Rule of India) had already begun before the Mutiny.
+In fact, many of the major changes in transport and communications (that are typically associated with the Crown Rule of India) had already begun before the Mutiny.
 Since Dalhousie had embraced the technological change then rampant in Great Britain, India too saw the rapid development of all those technologies.
 Railways, roads, canals, and bridges were rapidly built in India, and telegraph links were equally rapidly established so that raw materials, such as cotton, from India's hinterland, could be transported more efficiently to ports, such as Bombay, for subsequent export to England.
 Likewise, finished goods from England were transported back for sale in the burgeoning Indian markets.
 Unlike Britain, where the market risks for the infrastructure development were borne by private investors, in India, it was the taxpayers—primarily farmers and farm-labourers—who endured the risks, which, in the end, amounted to £50 million.
 Despite these costs, very little skilled employment was created for Indians.
 By 1920, with the fourth largest railway network in the world and a history of 60 years of its construction, only ten per cent of the "superior posts" in the Indian Railways were held by Indians.

 The rush of technology was also changing the agricultural economy in India: by the last decade of the 19th century, a large fraction of some raw materials—not only cotton but also some food-grains—were being exported to faraway markets.
 Many small farmers, dependent on the whims of those markets, lost land, animals, and equipment to money-lenders.
 The latter half of the 19th century also saw an increase in the number of large-scale famines in India.
-Although famines were not new to the subcontinent, these were particularly severe, with tens of millions dying and with many critics, both British and Indian, laying the blame at the doorsteps of the lumbering colonial administrations.
+Although famines were not new to the subcontinent, these were particularly severe, cumulatively causing deaths in the tens of millions.
+Many critics, both British and Indian, laid the blame at the doorsteps of the lumbering colonial administrations.
 There were also salutary effects: commercial cropping, especially in the newly canalled Punjab, led to increased food production for internal consumption.
 The railway network provided critical famine relief, notably reduced the cost of moving goods, and helped nascent Indian-owned industry.
 After the Great Famine of 1876–1878, the Indian Famine Commission report was issued in 1880, and the Indian Famine Codes, the earliest famine scales and programmes for famine prevention, were instituted.
 In one form or other, they would be implemented worldwide by the United Nations and the Food and Agricultural Organisation well into the 1970s.